Are You on Top of the Trends That Will Change Your Business?

 How Digital Tools Can Help You Stay Ahead

 December 4, 2019, Ville Vanhala

 As a member of your organization, when you gaze into the future, there will be at least a few dozen developments in sight that you can expect to cause significant changes in your markets and product or service ecosystem in the years to come.
 Some drivers of change that almost all leadership teams must deal with include rapid urbanization, value shifts, digitization, new materials, artificial intelligence, robotics, AR and VR, autonomous vehicles, climate change, and (de)globalization, to mention just a few of the usual suspects.
 But then there are always smaller trends and more specific issues unique to one’s own micro-environment.
 Everyone in charge of planning will need to consider all these changes on the horizon when striving to make plans that are future-proof.

-It may look like an overwhelming task to map out all the relevant developments, collect opinions and people’s views on the significance of each, and to distill a shared view of what are the most critical emerging opportunities and risks that may make or break future success.
+It may look like an overwhelming task to map out all the relevant developments, collect opinions and people’s views on the significance of each, and to distil a shared view of what are the most critical emerging opportunities and risks that may make or break future success.
 And then the remaining question is, how do you keep that picture of the future up to date, fueled by latest information on how key developments are unfolding?

 Digital tools can make all this quicker, easier, and more visual.
 But besides making the process easier and more comprehensive, they can also lead to valuable strategic ideas that would not have emerged otherwise.
 In this article, we point out seven ways digital tools are helping teams of professionals who need to know what lies ahead.

 The advantages of using digital tools to support strategic foresight